Trump starts a 17-day stay at his Golf Club in Bedminster, New Jersey

 During Trump's absence, aides say the work will include "massive renovations" approved during the Obama administration.
 In that time, phase one of this same project was done but additional work was planned but not completed.

-Staff is relocating to the Eisenhower Executive Office Building until the work is completed and the paint dries.
+Staff members are relocating to the Eisenhower Executive Office Building until the work is completed and the paint dries.